1forh/forh-template/README.md

 ##Test Directory - test/

-Running the `npm test` command runs all tests from the `test/` directory and outputs the results in the terminal
+Running the `npm test` command runs all tests from the `test/` directory.
+Uses Mocha and Chai for tests

 ###Tests

-- `files_exist.js` checks for expected files in `dist/` directory

 TBD